Pre-1 July 2014 fee arrangements

 - were in permanent high-level care on 30 September 1997 — they may be eligible for the charge-exempt resident supplement

-- occupy an extra services place
+- occupy an extra service place

 Read more about managing accommodation charges.

 Extra service fee